Globe Theatre (Newcastle Street): 1890–1902

 Success on an even greater scale than that of The Private Secretary came to the Globe in 1892, when the farce Charley's Aunt transferred there after a few initial weeks in the smaller Royalty Theatre.
 It ran for a total of 1,466 performances.
 (Note: This, a world record for a theatre run, stood for fifty years, until passed by Noël Coward's Blithe Spirit which ran for 1,997 performances in the West End between July 1941 and March 1946.)
 John Hare took over the theatre after the end of that run.
 He brought Kate Terry out of retirement to support the stage debut of her daughter Mabel Terry-Lewis in The Master by Stuart Ogilvie, presented revivals of Tom Robertson's Caste, School and Ours, and premiered Arthur Pinero's comedy The Gay Lord Quex, which ran for 300 performances.
 (Note: Pinero's play was regarded as the most daring of its day: it was the first play in the British theatre in which women smoked on stage.)

 By the time Hare gave up the management of the Globe in 1900 the long-envisaged Strand Improvement Scheme was finally under way, and the demolition of "the rickety twins" was scheduled by the London County Council.
 The last company to occupy the theatre was headed by Fred Terry and Julia Neilson, with William Greet as lessee and Frank Curzon managing the house.
 They presented a melodrama about Russian politics, which failed completely, and for the final production at the Globe they revived a popular costume drama, Sweet Nell of Old Drury.
-The theatre closed in 1902 and was then demolished to make way for the construction of Aldwych.
+The theatre closed in 1902 and was demolished the same year to make way for the construction of Aldwych and Kingsway development, along with the Gaiety, Olympic, Opera Comique.
 Bush House now stands on the site.